 Experts agree that the best time to prepare is before an emergency.
 Whether you purchase an emergency preparedness kit or make your own, every family should have one.

 PARTNERSHIPS IN EMERGENCY PLANNING

-The plant is part of an emergency planning committee of local and state agencies.
-The committee meets regularly to continuously improve plans to protect the public's health and safety in the event of a nuclear power plant incident.
+SONGS Emergency Planning is a member of an emergency planning committee of local, state, and federal agencies.
+The committee meets regularly to continuously improve plans to protect the public's health and safety.